PostgreSQL on Compose

 - Access to the standard contrib modules.

 - No limit on database or schema creation - you have

 - Prices start from $17.50 for a 1GB deployment and $12 per extra gigabyte.

-All PostgreSQL Deployments are high-availability clusters with two data nodes, one etcd arbiter capsule, and two HAProxy capsules for managing connections and fail-over.
+All PostgreSQL Deployments are high-availability clusters with two data nodes, three etcd arbiter capsules, and two HAProxy capsules for managing connections and fail-over.
 Each data node contains 1GB storage and 102MB of memory.
 The HAProxy capsules each have 64MB of memory.

 On standard Compose Hosted deployments, automatic vertical scaling occurs as your data set grows.
 You can also manually scale up your portals and PostgreSQL deployment from the deployment's Resources panel.
 A 10:1 ratio of disk to RAM is maintained, so by increasing the disk allocated to the deployment, you increase the RAM allocated.

 You may add additional TCP portals from the Security panel in the Compose UI, as well as scale them with more memory should you need it.

 For more information, see the PostgreSQL Resources and Scaling page.